ebula-edu/Student-Information-Manager/README.md

 ---

 ### **Project Overview**
 Listah is a student information manager designed to organize, manage, and track student records efficiently.
-It focuses on simplicity, reliability, and user-friendly interaction to assist both students and educators.
+It focuses on simplicity, reliability, and user-friendly.

 ---